oracle-livelabs/partner-solutions/oci-observability-management-database-management/iam/iam.md

 	![Image alt text](images/image5.png)

-4. Enter the required details, the Name and Description and select users to add to this group.
+4. Enter the required details, the Name *DBMGMT_LiveLabs_Group* and Description *Database Management Group associated to the compartement LiveLabs* and select users to add to this group.
 Click on Create.

 	![Image alt text](images/image6.png)